makhy/Stocks-Analysis-App/README.md

 # Stocks-Analysis-App

 A CRUD streamlit app with FastAPI backend for US stocks screening and analysis.
+Stock data is imported from the [yfinance](https://pypi.org/project/yfinance/) library.

 ### Step 1.
 Set up environment
 ```